panchishin/nearestneighbour/README.md

 # returns { a : 2 }
 ```
 # FAQ
-Each object in *objects* can be any object you want but is must have at a minimum the same keys as the keys in the searchObject.
+Each object in *objects* can be any object you want.
+If you are using the default distance function the object must have at a minimum the same keys as the keys in the searchObject.
 Additionally, the values of the keys in the searchObject and the objects must be *Numbers*.

 # Related AI Projects